hotmeshio/samples-javascript/README.md

 # HotMesh Samples

 This repo demonstrates the use of HotMesh in a JavaScript/TypeScript environment.
 The [demos](./demos/) are structured to run like unit tests, and reveal the full lifecycle of a HotMesh transactional workflow.

 The repo also includes a *Dashboard/WebApp* which surfaces all engines, workers, and workflows.
+The Web App provides a real-time view of the network's health and performance, linking to the OpenTelemetry dashboard for more detailed information.
 Refer to the [meshdata](./meshdata/) directory for details on the namespaces and entities surfaced in the example dashboard.

 ## Table of Contents
 1. [Quickstart](#quickstart)